jpsbento/nrtpygs/docs/workflows.md

 ## Github secrets
 These workflows require secrets to be setup for communication with Slack and for pushing images to Dockerhub.
-These can be viewed (but there value hidden) in the repository Settings Tab.
+These can be viewed (but their value hidden) in the repository Settings Tab.
 These may have been extended but at the start there are;
 * Dockerhub Username (Doug Arnold's account)